fosrl/docs/packages/docusaurus/docs/07-Modules/02-crowdsec.md

           banHTMLFilePath: /etc/traefik/ban.html
 ```

-### Custom captcha.html
+## Custom Captcha Page

-To use captcha you have to provide and configure a captcha.html.
-[Documentation](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/tree/main/examples/captcha)
+To use a custom captcha page, follow these steps:

-1. Place a captcha.html page in your `/config/traefik` folder.
-If you don't want to create your own page you can use this official example page.
+1. Place a `captcha.html` page in the `/config/traefik` directory.
+If you don't want to create your own, you can download the official example:
 ```bash
 wget https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/captcha.html
 ```

-2. Add the following line to you `/config/traefik/dynamic_config.yml` file and replace <...> with your credentials.
+2. Update the `/config/traefik/dynamic_config.yml` file with the following configuration, replacing `<SERVICE>` with your captcha provider (e.g. hCaptcha, reCaptcha, Turnstile), and `<KEY>` with the appropriate site and secret keys:
 ```yaml
 http:
   middlewares: